Learn How Wall Street Works

 Understanding the Role of Wall Street in Civilization

 Wall Street, both the physical place and the metonymy, exists for three primary purposes:

-- To establish the primary market by connecting savers of capital with those who want to raise capital, most commonly either by borrowing it through the issuance of bonds or by selling ownership in a business through the issuance of stock.
-This is the core reason Wall Street is so important because it is what makes capitalism work; what moves money efficiently to its most productive uses, increasing standards of living over time.
+1. To establish a market for institutions to raise capital through a centralized trading area that connects savers of capital with those who want to raise capital.
+Wall Street trading can come in many forms including the issuance of bonds or by selling ownership in a business through the issuance of stock.
+This is the core reason Wall Street is so important: It is what makes capitalism work; what moves money efficiently to its most productive uses.

-- To facilitate a secondary market for existing owners of stocks and bonds to find others who are willing to buy their securities so they can raise cash, which has the effect of making primary markets more successful as investors have more confidence in the ability to use their portfolio as a source of liquidity, generally demanding lower risk premiums as a result.
+2. To facilitate a secondary market for existing owners of stocks and bonds in order to find parties willing to buy their securities so they can raise cash.
+This makes markets more successful as investors have more confidence in the ability to use their portfolio as a source of liquidity, generally demanding lower risk premiums as a result.

-- To assist those who wish to outsource the job of investing their capital so the client can focus on his or her primary career or activity.
+3. To assist those who wish to outsource the job of investing their capital so the client can focus on his or her primary career or activity.
 Sometimes this is done through a broker-dealer.
-Increasingly, this is done through a firm that is a registered investment advisor which is bound by a fiduciary duty to put the interests of clients above the interests of the firm, including registered investment advisors that are primarily asset management companies.
+Increasingly, this is done through a firm that is a registered investment adviser bound by a fiduciary duty to put the interests of clients above the interests of the firm.
+This includes registered investment advisers that are primarily asset management companies.
 That way, if you are a high earning, successful individual such as a software developer or a doctor, you can pay someone else to handle your portfolio as you focus on generating more money, not reading 10-K filings or mutual fund prospectuses.
-As a Managing Director of Kennon-Green & Co., the asset management group through which I will manage my family's capital and the money of wealthy and affluent private clients who want to invest alongside us once it opens its doors later this year, this is where I will be spending what I expect to be the remainder of my career.